PadmanabhanSaravanan/Rest-API/README.md

 http://adventure-works.com/orders/1
 ```

 * **Manipulation of Resources Through Representations** : Client has representation of resource and it contains enough information to modify or delete the resource on the server, provided it has permission to do so.
-Example: Usually user get a user id when user request for a list of users and then use that id to delete or modify that particular user.

 ```markdown
 {